-The ACCESS coalition consists of a range of civil society organisations (CSOs), both international and national.
-We aim to strengthen the visibility and presence of CSOs working to deliver universal energy access, particularly within Sustainable Energy for All (SEforAll), Sustainable Development Goal 7 (SDG7) implementation and other global energy initiatives.
+The ACCESS Coalition consists of a range of Civil Society Organisations (CSOs), both national and international.
+We aim to strengthen the efforts of CSOs working to deliver universal energy access.
 We advocate at national and regional levels for transparent and inclusive multi-stakeholder participation at all stages of energy processes.
 We work with donors and investors to build their understanding of the energy needs of poor groups.
-We support capacity building of civil society actors and share best practice across our networks.
+We support the capacity building of civil society actors and relevant stakeholders, while also sharing best practice across our networks.

 Learn more about our members who are making an impact by promoting energy access for all.

 Smiling Through Light organization works with a network of local women to provide clean, reliable and sustainable energy in Sierra Leone through the distribution and sales of solar products, focusing on last mile communities.
 Mariam Kamara founded the organization in 2016 with the goal to inspire local women to become